Advantaged/Install-Printer_Artix-Linux/README.md

 ### Default: /var/spool/cups-pdf/${USER}
 Out /home/tony/PDF/
 ```
-* Don't forget to save/store the modified file in order to take effect
+* Don't forget to save/store the modified file in order to take effect!
 3. In case you want to move/copy the already "printed" files, you can do it with the File-Manager, in case the copied file were in<br/>
-`/var/spool/cups-pdf/<UserName>/` and after copy you want to delete these... open Terminal and...:
+`/var/spool/cups-pdf/UserName/` and after copy you want to delete/remove these... open Terminal and...:
 ```
 cd /var/spool/cups-pdf/tony/